Hussainiwala: Etymology

-The village is named after the Muslim Peer Ghulam Hussainiwala (Saint Hussaini wala, or Saint "who is of Husain"), whose tomb is in the Border Security Force (BSF) compound at Hussainiwala.
-The village was acquired from Pakistan and in exchange India gave 12 of its villages to Pakistan after the partition of India.
+The Hussainiwala village is named after the Muslim Peer Ghulam Hussainiwala (Saint Hussaini wala, or Saint "who is of Husain"), whose tomb is in the Border Security Force (BSF) compound at Hussainiwala.
+India acquired the village from Pakistan and in exchange India gave 12 of its villages to Pakistan after the partition of India.
+According to other sources, Hussainiwala was named after Hussaini Brahmin, who are the second branch of Mohyal Brahmin.

 Across the border, the Ganda Singh Wala village was named after a Sikh soldier of British Indian Army, Ganda Singh Datt.